godfat/rest-graph/doc/heroku-facebook.md

       git push heroku master:master

-* Take a look at yourproject.heroku.com
+* Take a look at yourproject.heroku.com.
+If you have terminal browser lynx installed, you can run this:

       lynx yourproject.heroku.com

+  Otherwise, just use your favorite browser to view it.

 ## Run it on your computer, too